Mowbray-R-V/Graph-based-RL4CO/README.md

 ## Papers
 1. Multi-grained contrastive-learning driven MLPs for node classification, Nature 2025 **(lucid explanation of GNN and CL)**

+LogiPlan: A Structured Benchmark for Logical Planning and Relational Reasoning in LLMs

+# ⭐ Reasoning over relational/structured data
+LogiPlan: A Structured Benchmark for Logical Planning and Relational Reasoning in LLMs

 # Unsorted
 1. Local and Global Structure Preservation for Robust Unsupervised Spectral Feature Selection,  2018